 Yes, there are many sugars (especially confectioners sugars) that are not vegan friendly.

 Many sugar makers use bone char to bleach and filter sugar.
-Bone char is basically burnt animal bones and that is not vegan or vegetarian friendly.
+Bone char is basically burnt animal bones.
+It helps give sugar its distinct white color.
+As you may have guessed, animal bones are not vegan or vegetarian friendly.

-However, many sugar makers are making a tremendous effort to stop using bone char and that makes me so happy to hear.
+However, many sugar makers are making a tremendous effort to stop using bone char.
+The sugar manufacturing industry has made great strides in trying to find alternative ways to cut sugar and that makes me so happy to hear.

 If you are looking for vegan sugars, check out Wholesome’s line of products.
 That’s what I use in all my recipes.
 My favorite is their (affiliate link) confectioners sugar